membase/ns_server/README.markdown

 ## Running

-After building everything via top level makefile you'll have couchbase-server script in your $REPO/install/bin (or other prefix if you specified so).
+After building everything via top level makefile you'll have `couchbase-server` script in your `$REPO/install/bin` (or other prefix if you specified so).
 You can run this script for normal single node startup.

 During development it's convenient to have several 'nodes' on your machine.
-There's ./cluster_run script in root directory for achiving that.
-Feel free to ask --help.
+There's `./cluster_run` script in root directory for achieving that.
+Feel free to ask `--help`.
 You normally need something like -n2 where 2 is number of nodes you want.

 It'll start REST API on ports 9000...9000+n. memcached on ports